SAT/ACT scores are not required for admission and most scholarships at Rider.

 Frequently Asked Questions

 Will it hurt my chances of being accepted if I apply test optional?

 If I apply test optional, will I be considered for scholarships?

 Yes.
-All freshman applicants are considered for scholarships, regardless of test scores.
+All first-year applicants are considered for scholarships, regardless of test scores.
 Deciding to apply test optional will not hurt you in the scholarship consideration process.
 However, if you do submit test scores, they will be considered as a part of our comprehensive evaluation of your credentials for scholarships.

 I am a recruited Division I athlete.
 May I apply test optional?

 Division I athletes may apply for test-optional admission but must submit their SAT or ACT scores to the NCAA Clearinghouse to satisfy freshman athletic eligibility requirements.

 As an international student, may I apply test optional?

 International students may apply test optional but may be required to take tests that measure English proficiency, such as TOEFL or IELTS.
 For details, see How to Apply - For International Students

 Will I be required to submit my SAT or ACT scores later on?